(Arcola) Slave Quarters

 About the Slave Quarters

-The slave quarters site will tap into interest already stimulated by ongoing research into slave life at nearby properties such as Oatlands Plantation (run by the National Trust for Historic Preservation) and Sully Plantation (run by Fairfax County).
+The Slave Quarters is listed on the National Registry of Historic Places and Virginia Historic Landmarks Registry.
+The site taps into interest already stimulated by ongoing research into slave life at nearby properties, including Oatlands Plantation (run by the National Trust for Historic Preservation) and Sully Plantation (run by Fairfax County).

-Neither Sully nor Oatlands, however, has a slave dwelling still standing, so this building also represents an important resource for regional research on architectural styles.
-The site will be a unique addition to the county’s park properties, and will help to fill in some of the gaps in Loudoun’s rich and varied history.
+Neither Sully nor Oatlands has a slave dwelling still standing; therefore, this building also represents an important resource for regional research on architectural styles.
+The site will be a unique addition to the county’s park properties, while helping to fill in some of the gaps in Loudoun’s rich and varied history.

 For more information, call 703-777-0343.
 For information about the Friends of the Slave Quarters